LangChain Prompt Templates: Dynamic Prompts with Variables and Chat History

 4. Putting MessagesPlaceholder in the Wrong Position

 History should go between the system message and the current human message.
-Placing it after the human message means the model sees the question before the context.
+Placing it after the human message means the model sees the new question before the conversation context — which confuses most models.

 Create a function called make_partial_prompt that takes base_template (str with {style} and {topic} placeholders) and style (str).